ElektraInitiative/libelektra/doc/decisions/validation.md

 ## Decision

-Use a wapper plugin to iterate over the keyset and delegate the validation of each key to the corresponding validation plugin.
+Use a wrapper plugin to iterate over the keyset and delegate the validation of each key to the corresponding validation plugin.

 ## Argument